panwaraman3031/Healthcare_Support_Database/README.md

 Output:

-**Objective: Healthcare records can be used to contribute to national research database to improve the long-term health of patients**
+**Objective 4: Healthcare records can be used to contribute to national research database to improve the long-term health of patients**

 Sub-objective: Major diseases reported in hospital